 Felicia WongPresident and CEO

-As the President and CEO of the Roosevelt Institute, Felicia Wong directs the organization's mission, vision, and strategy in pursuit of an economy for the many, not the few.
+Felicia Wong is the president and CEO of the Roosevelt Institute, where she directs the organization’s mission, vision, and strategy in pursuit of a high-care, low-carbon economy that works for all.
+She was the US representative on the G7 Economic Resilience Panel in 2021 and served on the Biden-Harris administration transition advisory board.